Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 This principle is also a desirable property for components in micoservices/serverless based architecture.
 Microservices for example, should be designed as a black box in which the service's internal complexity and details are hidden from other services in the system.
 Because of this, communication between services will take place via welldefined APIs, which is a desirable trait of microservice architectures.

 It should be easy to see now why the process of decoupling a monolith that practices Information Hiding into microservices that behave as black boxes is a straight forward task.
-It's because each class would behave as a mini black box itself, which would make the process of composing them into larger microservices that behave as black boxes a trivial exercise.
+Simply put, each class that practcies Information Hiding already behaves as a mini black box, which would make the process of composing them into larger microservices that behave as black boxes a trivial exercise.
 However, if Information Hiding is not properly observed in the original code, you are at risk of decoupling the monolith into microservices that depend on the internal workings of other microservices to provide their service.
 Obviously, this is not a desirable characteristic of microservices.

 ## Message Passing